MCGCCoDe/GIS_QA/README.md

 Files that fail are moved to relevant local folders to be QC'd by the next component of the ETL pipeline (not included in this program).

-To run the file, a GDAL installation is required.
+Shapefile_QA.py is the entry.
+The program requires some GDAL dependancies that are tricky to install on windows.
+A packaged .exe is on its way